Had an issue with Bunnings? Get a real response.

 - In-Store: Visit the Customer Service Desk and request to speak with a Store Manager.

-- Phone Support: Call 1800 797 586 to report issues with purchases, staff, or services.
+- Call Bunnings Customer Service: Call 1800 797 586 to report issues with purchases, staff, or services.

 - Online Form: Submit complaints via the Bunnings Contact Us Page.

-- Email: Send detailed complaints to customersupport@bunnings.com.au.
+- Email: Send an email to customersupport@bunnings.com.au detailing the specifics of the issue.

 For best results, include your receipt/order number, store location, and details of the complaint in your submission.